Loose Cannons (2010 film)

-Loose Cannons (Mine vaganti) is a 2010 Italian comedy film directed by Ferzan Özpetek. Özpetek also wrote the script, with the help of Ivan Cotroneo, while Domenico Procacci served as a producer.
-The film stars Riccardo Scamarcio, Alessandro Preziosi, Nicole Grimaudo, Lunetta Savino, Ennio Fantastichini and Ilaria Occhini.
+Loose Cannons (Mine vaganti) is a 2010 Italian comedy film directed by Ferzan Özpetek. Özpetek also wrote the script with the help of Ivan Cotroneo, while Domenico Procacci served as a producer.
+The film stars Riccardo Scamarcio, Alessandro Preziosi, Nicole Grimaudo, Lunetta Savino, Ennio Fantastichini, and Ilaria Occhini.

-Loose Cannons premiered on 13 February 2010 at the 60th Berlin International Film Festival.
-The following month, it was theatrically released in Italy, Switzerland and Turkey.
+Loose Cannons premiered on 13 February 2010, at the 60th Berlin International Film Festival.
+The following month, it was theatrically released in Italy, Switzerland, and Turkey.
 In the United States, the film premiered at the Tribeca Film Festival on 28 April 2010, where it won the Special Jury Prize.
-It was later screened at the Seattle International Film Festival, Provincetown International Film Festival and Palm Springs International Film Festival.
+It was later screened at the Seattle International Film Festival, the Provincetown International Film Festival and Palm Springs International Film Festival.
 In October 2010, the film was screened at the London Film Festival.

 Loose Cannons received generally positive reviews from critics.
 It was nominated for thirteen David di Donatello Awards, including for the Best Film, winning the Best Supporting Actor for Ennio Fantastichini and the Best Supporting Actress for Ilaria Occhini.
 The film also earned six out of eleven nominations at the Nastro d'Argento Awards.

 Plot summary

-Tommaso Cantone left his country of origin in Salento because of its retrograde and bigoted inhabitants, and for some time he has resided in Rome with his boyfriend: Marco, in fact, in the big city, he was able to create his own independence and live in the light of the sun his homosexuality.
+Tommaso Cantone left his hometown in Salento, Southern Italy, because of its narrow-minded inhabitants, and for some time he has resided in Rome with his boyfriend: Marco, in fact, in the big city, he was able to create his own independence and live in the light of the sun his homosexuality.
 After a long time, determined to reveal his sexual orientation to his family, he returns to his homeland, where he comes to confront his middle-class parents, and a mentally different society.
 The Cantone are a large and bizarre family, known in Lecce for being the owner of a large industrial pasta factory.
 Tommaso will have to face his severe and hard father : Vincenzo, his suffocating mother : Stefania, his elder brother : Antonio, whom his father would like to be joined by Tommaso in the management of the pasta factory, and his sister : Elena, who aspires to a better life than that of a housewife.
 His eccentric aunt Luciana and his grandmother are also part of the numerous clan of the Cantone.